stfc/PSyclone/README.md

     $ pip install .

-or in developer mode using
+or in developer (editable) mode using

     $ pip install -e .